JcaPetri/Apollo-System-MySql/README.md

   	Used to create the Microservices
 		SysMicroservices_Tbl
 			Contains the microservices that use the software.
 			The Microservices exists since you create them in this table.
-It`s information, of what are they, are in the SysBaseElements_Tbl table.
+Its information, of what are they, are in the SysBaseElements_Tbl table.
 			The key for each record:
-				This table hasn't its own key, because in this table you only enable the microservice to all the system.
+				This table has not its own key, because in this table you only enable the microservice to all the system.
 			The unique Key is the union of:
 				MicroserviceIDn		--> The Microservice can not be duplicated.
 Link with the SysCompanies_Tbl.
 			Common Field/Columns for all tables